Consensys/secureum-diligence-bootcamp/day1/example2_totalSupply/README.md

     _balances[_to] += _value;
 ```

 Right between those two lines, the property stated above is temporarily violated.
-But its established right after the second line, and well before we exit the call to `transferFrom`.
+But it's established right after the second line, and well before we exit the call to `transferFrom`.

 We can express this property with the following annotation: